-#3 We will see plastic waste made into high-quality resin that will replace the current greenhouse gas-emitting prime resin that is used in the plastic industry.
+#3 We will see plastic waste made into a high-quality resin that will replace the current greenhouse gas-emitting prime resin that is used in the plastic industry.

 This is currently one of the biggest advancements in high-end technology that is happening in the management of solid waste.
-Ecological and economical efficient plastic waste is turned into high-quality resin.
+Ecological and economically efficient plastic waste is turned into a high-quality resin.
 The process emits less greenhouse gas than is emitted when making prime resin.
 Though currently ahead of the game, this is one area that the industry will need to continue to stay on top of.

 #4 Researchers will look at ways that waste can be converted to energy (WTE).

 These include circular economy measures, on-demand service, and anaerobic digesters.
 Circular economy measures include purchasing wasted food’s “energy.”
 Technologies will soon be able to treat food waste onsite.

 Char Technologies has a waste-to-energy process that turns anaerobic digestate into activated carbon.
 The company then sells the activated carbon to renewable natural gas companies.
 They then buy the spent activated carbon from those natural gas companies and sell it as a soil amendment.